luoyi-hi/www25/README.md

 ### 1.1 Extended Dataset

-We have expanded the evaluation to **five** distinct datasets to verify robustness.
-The detailed statistics are provided in **Table 1**.
+We have expanded the evaluation to `five` distinct datasets to verify robustness.
+The detailed statistics are provided in `Table 1`.
 The three newly added datasets are:

 * **Cainiao Platform, Logistics:** `Logistics-HZ` (Hangzhou) and `Logistics-YT` (Yantai).
 * **Ele.me Platform, Food Delivery:** [`Food-DL`](https://tianchi.aliyun.com/competition/entrance/231777/information) (Dalian).

-<p align="center"> <b>Table&nbsp;1</b> Summary statistics of the datasets.
+<p align="left"> <b>Table&nbsp;1</b> Summary statistics of the datasets.
 AvgETA (in minutes) stands for the average arrival time per package.
 AvgPackage means the average package number of a courier per day. </p>

 ![Table 3](src/results_datasets.png)